uriel0byte/IT-Learning-Journey-urielbyte/picoCTF/Forensics/Easy/DISKO 1.md

 sectors 102400: This indicates the size of the volume.
 (102,400 sectors * 512 bytes/sector ≈ 50 MB).

-# In summary for your writeup: "Running the file command revealed that disko-1.dd is a raw disk image containing a FAT32 file system.
-This means we can analyze it using standard forensic tools or even mount it to browse the files directly."
+## In summary : Running the file command revealed that disko-1.dd is a raw disk image containing a FAT32 file system.
+This means we can analyze it using standard forensic tools or even mount it to browse the files directly.

 # Steps
 1. Download the disk image with wget.